samordera/samordera/README.md

-# I'm Sam👋, and this is where you can find my software dev footprints on the web.
+# I'm Sam👋, and if I've worked on any software projects, this is where you'll find it.

 <!--